underpostnet/engine/cli.md

   --user <user>                                   Sets user context for the runner execution.
   --hosts <hosts>                                 Comma-separated list of hosts for the runner execution.
   --instance-id <instance-id>                     Sets instance id context for the runner execution.
+  --pid <process-id>                              Sets process id context for the runner execution.
   -h, --help                                      display help for command

 ```